 The most recent systematic review of placenta previa found that prevalence ranged from 3.5 to 4.6 per 1,000 births (Faiz & Ananth, 2003).
 There are several factors that place patients at risk for a placenta previa:

 The most significantly recognized symptom of placenta previa is painless, bright red vaginal bleeding or hemorrhage during late pregnancy.
 It is imperative that vaginal examinations be avoided because stimulation of the placenta may cause hemorrhage.
 However, bleeding may not occur until labor begins.

-As a result of the abnormally implanted uterus, the fetus is often in a transverse or breech position, which may be noted during fundal examination.
+As a result of the abnormally implanted placenta, the fetus is often in a transverse or breech position, which may be noted during fundal examination.
 The fetus may also experience hypoxia and possibly death from maternal bleeding.
 The patient may go into shock as a result of hemorrhage.

 As previously mentioned, vaginal examination must be avoided if a patient presents with painless, bright red vaginal bleeding because hemorrhage may occur.
 A transabdominal ultrasound can be performed to diagnose the previa.
 Medical management of a placenta previa is largely determined by gestational age, fetal status, amount of bleeding, and type of previa.
 Some patients may deliver vaginally if they are near term, the cervix is ripe, the fetal heart tracing does not show fetal compromise, and there is minimal bleeding.
 However, if heart tracings indicate fetal compromise, significant bleeding, or hemorrhage, or a complete previa is present, a cesarean section is usually necessary.